MET501B Research Designs and Methodological Choices: Research Proposal

 - carry out his/her research with scholarly integrity

 - present and discuss his/her own work with an evaluation committee (course responsible and supervisor).

 The course contains several seminars addressing central topics relevant for writing a paper or dissertation (3-4 seminars).
 The candidate will also have to present the research proposal in class.

 Students have to write a research proposal and present and discuss this proposal.

 Requirements for course approval

+Active participation in course seminars.
 Written research proposal.

-Presentation of written research proposal.
+Individual presentation of written research proposal.

 Selected articles.
 The program with complete list of readings will be available in due time prior to the seminar.